juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 * i.
 Establishing a hypothesis
 * ii. testing the hypothesis
-* iii. analyzing the data
+* iii. analysing the data
 * iv. reporting the data.

 #### 4. Field Research